4. The Solution to the Dinosaur Paradox

 Ground Rules for Finding Scientific Solutions

 1. It should be a simple solution.
-This is often stated as Occam's razor, "All things being equal, the simplest solution is most likely the correct solution".
-Whether it is F = m a, E = m c2 or the key point of evolution - that only the individuals who survive to reproduction maturity can pass on genetic code - almost all correct ideas in science are simple at their core.
-Some of my science friends complain that I make everything seem so simple, so for my fellow scientists, “Non sunt entia multiplicanda praeter necessitatem”.
+This principle is often stated as Occam's razor: "All things being equal, the simplest solution is most likely the correct one."
+Whether it is F = m a, E = m c2, or the key principle of evolution — that only individuals who survive to reproductive maturity can pass on their genetic code — almost all correct ideas in science are simple at their core.
+Some of my colleagues complain that I make everything seem too simple, so for my fellow scientists: Non sunt entia multiplicanda praeter necessitatem.

 Scaling Factor

-snow storm Winter Weather
+snow storm

 Graph Showing Scaling Factor